Yatsyga/opti-form/README.md

     </div>;
 }
 ```
 **useInputValue** is a helper hook that helps to update input value synchronously.
+It's required only for inputs where user types the value.
+It's not required for other types of inputs, like checkboxes, selects, radio buttons, date pickers etc.
 To optimize form and minimize rerenders count form is updated asynchronously with minimal delay.

 This basic input example will work with any string control.
 It does not matter what validation is used by control, if any - this all is handled inside form logic.